 The commencement ceremony will be broadcast live over the Internet via web cast.
 You may view the ceremony from the Georgia College graduation web page.

 Balfour is Georgia College's authorized vendor for announcements.
 Students will receive ordering information at their bobcats email address.
 Additional information is available from Barnes & Noble at Georgia College.

 In order to participate in commencement, doctoral students are required to wear a doctoral gown, graduate hood with the appropriate color piping, cap and tassel.
-Graduate students are required to wear a master's gown, graduate hood with the appropriate color piping, cap and black tassel.
+Both master's and specialist students are required to wear a master's gown, graduate hood with the appropriate color piping, cap and black tassel; there is no difference in master's and specialist regalia.
 Undergraduate students are required to wear a bachelor's gown, green collar stole (or a blue collar stole if they are receiving Latin honors), cap and black tassel.
 Students will not be allowed to participate in the ceremony if they are not attired appropriately.

 Students will order regalia from Barnes & Noble at Georgia College.
 Students received ordering information at their bobcats email address on October 20.
 Regalia can be shipped to the bookstore for pickup free of change or shipped to another location for an additional fee.
 The last day to order regalia online is November 20.
 After this date, students should contact the bookstore directly to determine if regalia can be ordered in time for the ceremony.
 Students may also borrow all or part of their regalia from recent GC graduates rather than purchasing their own items.

 U.S. military personnel may wear appropriate military dress uniforms in lieu of regalia.
 Regalia should not be worn over military uniform.